 In the emerging markets, Dr. Narayanan employs what he calls a total return style.
-He is not concerned about the benchmark performance; rather, he is more concerned about absolute performance.
+He is not concerned about benchmark performance; rather, he is more concerned about absolute performance.
 He hopes to deliver positive returns when opportunities present themselves but also tries to prevent giving all those returns back when markets retreat.
 As a result, Nandu is not afraid to hold significant amounts of cash at any given time.

 “Where in the world is the best place to invest?”

-So I asked the doctor for his best synopsis of which world markets he favours and his favorite three regions in order were Europe, Emerging Markets and Japan.
+So I asked the doctor for his best synopsis of which world markets he favors and his favorite three regions in order were Europe, Emerging Markets and Japan.
 His least favorites were Technology and the US.

 My two cents . . .

 Just like always, I have to throw in my two cents.
 The emerging markets are very volatile and should not represent 100% of anybody’s portfolio.
 I have a tremendous amount of respect and admiration for the level of knowledge of Nandu but use this information with caution.

 The emerging markets are not a core holding and you must to do some homework before you jump in with both feet.
 If the emerging markets fit your risk tolerance, take a good look at the C.I.
 Emerging Markets Fund.
 Morningstar gives this fund a 5-star rating and according to our research, the fund beats its peer group 83% of the time with one of the lowest risk ratings in a risky category.